sabrxnacft01/WebDevInternTest/README.md

 # WebDevInternTest
 QuickDesk Web Development Intern Test

+Question A(a)

+Queue.java, Stack.java

+Question A(b)

+For writting enqueue and dequeue without using any array methods, the codes for Stack are in LIFOQueue.java while for queue it is the FIFOQueue.java

 Question A(c)

 I would better improve by class designs by focusing on enforcing low coupling.